enyojs/enyo-docs/developer-guide/building-apps/ui-theming.md

 ## Overview

-Enyo offers a first-class UI widget set called Onyx, which contains a wide variety of native-quality controls for building Enyo applications, along with a widget set called Moonstone, which offers controls tuned for use on smart TVs.
+Enyo offers two first-class UI widget sets: Onyx, which contains a wide variety of native-quality controls for building Enyo applications, and Moonstone, which offers controls tuned for use on smart TVs.
 While you are certainly welcome to use Onyx and Moonstone controls straight out of the box to develop your app, we know that many developers will want to adapt the look and feel of these widgets to meet the design requirements of their